sandialabs/sandialabs.github.io/_explore/scripts/README.md

 # Software Portal Exploration Scripts

-These are a set of scripts for updating the local github data in this repository, used as the source for displaying the content on software.llnl.gov
+These are a set of scripts for updating the local github data in this repository, used as the source for displaying the content on software.sandia.gov

 ## Getting Started